 - Credit cards with higher fees typically come with a more comprehensive range of benefits.

 Credit card emergency travel assistance covers a range of complimentary services that are to be used strictly during true emergencies.
 In an emergency, the emergency assistance can be used to access quick and efficient help and advice.
 Common use cases include replacing lost or stolen cards and even the provision of emergency cash.

 Some perks are free of charge, but others may be met by the card company on the understanding that you will pay back the cost.
-Premium cards with higher annual fees tend to have access to better emergency assistance.
+Premium cards and frequent flyer cards with higher annual fees tend to have access to better emergency assistance.

 How do emergency assistance services work?

 Credit card issuers work with approved partners from around the world to coordinate and offer these services.
 This ensures that you, as a cardholder, can get emergency assistance locally or while travelling internationally.

 The easiest way to engage these services is to contact customer service, typically by phone.
 If your card comes with a concierge service, they can also help organise help.